How to conduct a feasibility study: Templates and examples

 An operational feasibility study evaluates whether or not your organization is able to complete this project.
 This includes staffing requirements, organizational structure, and any applicable legal requirements.
 At the end of the operational feasibility study, your team will have a sense of whether or not you have the resources, skills, and competencies to complete this work.

-Feasibility study checklist
+Feasibility assessment checklist

 Most feasibility studies are structured in a similar way.
 These documents serve as an assessment of the practicality of a proposed business idea.
 Creating a clear feasibility study helps project stakeholders during the decision making process.